nicksales72/nickzero/README.md

 # nickzero

-A neural net that uses self-play RF (like alphazero) to play chess.
+A neural net that uses self-play RL (like alphazero) to play chess.

 # Usage
 ```shell